 Vice President, University Communications

-Vice President of OSU Medical Center Expansion and Outreach, Wexner Medical Center
+Associate Vice President, Medical Center Facilities, Wexner Medical Center

 Regional Campus Faculty Representative, Regional Campuses

 In 2015, President Drake affirmed Ohio State as a signatory institution on the American College and University Presidents Climate Commitment, underscoring Ohio State's commitment to achieving greenhouse gas neutrality.
 Recognizing that the university must chart a more sustainable course without diminishing research progress, educational opportunities, or personal safety, the President and Provost's Council on Sustainability was formed to involve campus leaders in collaborative sustainability integration.